Presentation to J.P. Morgan Healthcare Conference and Q4 2022 Illuccix Revenue Update

 Telix is a biopharmaceutical company focused on the development and commercialisation of diagnostic and therapeutic radiopharmaceuticals.
 Telix is headquartered in Melbourne, Australia with international operations in the United States, Europe (Belgium and Switzerland), and Japan.
 Telix is developing a portfolio of clinical-stage products that aims to address significant unmet medical need in oncology and rare diseases.
 Telix is listed on the Australian Securities Exchange (ASX: TLX).
 For more information visit www.telixpharma.com and follow Telix on Twitter (@TelixPharma) and LinkedIn.

-Telix's lead product, gallium-68 (68Ga) gozetotide (also known as 68Ga PSMA-11) injection, has been approved by the U.S. Food and Drug Administration (FDA),1 and by the Australian Therapeutic Goods Administration (TGA),2 and by Health Canada.3
+Telix's lead product, Ga-68 Glu-urea-Lys(ahx)-hbed-CC (also known as 68Ga PSMA-11) injection, has been approved by the U.S. Food and Drug Administration (FDA),[1] and by the Australian Therapeutic Goods Administration (TGA),[2] and by Health Canada.[3]

 Telix Investor Relations